 You can send each container instance's ECS agent logs and Docker container logs to Amazon CloudWatch Logs to simplify issue diagnosis.
-You can also record all your Amazon ECS API calls and have the log files delivered to you through AWS CloudTrail.
+You can also record all your Amazon ECS API calls and have the log files delivered to you through Amazon CloudTrail.
 The recorded information includes the identity of the API caller, the time of the API call, the source IP address of the API caller, the request parameters, and the response elements returned by Amazon ECS.
-CloudTrail provides you a history of API calls made from the Amazon ECS Management Console, AWS SDKs, and AWS CLI and enables security analysis, resource change tracking, and compliance auditing.
+CloudTrail provides you a history of API calls made from the Amazon ECS Management Console, Amazon SDKs, and Amazon CLI and enables security analysis, resource change tracking, and compliance auditing.

 Amazon ECS can be used with any third party or accessible private Docker registry, or Docker Hub, a hosted Docker image repository.
 All you need to do is specify the repository in your Task Definition and Amazon ECS will retrieve the appropriate images for your applications.

 Amazon ECS allows you to specify an IAM role for each ECS task.
 This allows the ECS container instances to have a minimal role, respecting the ‘Least Privilege’ access policy and allowing you to manage the instance role and the task role separately.
 You will also gain visibility as to which task is using which role, tracked in the CloudTrail logs.